Cognitive Behavioral Therapy (CBT) for Children & Adolescents

 45-minute Caregiver or parent intake session (one-time): (Insurance CPT Code: 90834)

-A black clock showing the time as 3:00.
+Black clock showing the time at 3:00.

 45-minute Individual sessions (weekly):